New Seekers

 |

-David Ruffin of the Temptations dies of a drug overdose on 1st June.
+David Ruffin of The Temptations dies of a drug overdose on 1st June, aged 50.
 Fellow band member Eddie Kendricks is arrested at Ruffin's funeral on 10th June on a charge of owing $26,000 in child support.

 Three members of the IRA - Anthony Dorris, Lawrence McNally and Peter Ryan - are killed on 3rd June, when their car is ambushed by the British army as the men drive through the village of Coagh in County Tyrone.